HackYourFuture/databases/Week1/README.md

-# Lesson 1: Server setup and Basics of creation, insertion and retrieval of data
+# Lesson 1: MySQL and Node setup!
+Create, Insert and Select !

 Objective : This module aims to incorporate JavaScript code to operate the MySQL database.
 MySQL client can be used to demonstrate SQL queries however, students should know how to